awesometic/docker-h5ai/README.md

 ![](https://img.shields.io/docker/pulls/awesometic/h5ai)
 ![](https://img.shields.io/docker/stars/awesometic/h5ai)

 ## What is h5ai

 I'd like to quote the [official website](https://larsjung.de/h5ai/).
 > h5ai is a modern file indexer for HTTP web servers with focus on your files.
 Directories are displayed in a appealing way and browsing them is enhanced by different views, a breadcrumb and a tree overview.
 Initially h5ai was an acronym for HTML5 Apache Index but now it supports other web servers too.

 ## What this project provided for

-I hope this project would be useful for those who uses docker for building their server.
+I hope this project would be useful for those who uses Docker for building their server.

 ## Features

 ### Core packages

-I chose Alpine Linux for make it a **light-weight** service.
+I choose Alpine Linux as a base image to make it a **light-weight** service.
-And I do choose nginx-alpine as its base image for the sake of some tweaks of Nginx version.
+And I do choose Nginx-Alpine to get the benefits from some tweaks of Nginx version.

 So this is composed of,